securifera/webcap/README.md

 <img src="https://github.com/user-attachments/assets/b1d2a3b7-8546-473a-9dd0-564696622cb3" width="400"/>

 Pywitness is an extremely lightweight web screenshot tool written in Python.
 It does not require selenium, playwright, or any other browser automation framework.
-All it needs is a working installation of Chrome.
+All it needs is a working Chrome installation.

 Features:

-- [ ] Blazing fast screenshots of unlimited URLs
+- [ ] Blazing fast screenshots
 - [ ] Full DOM extraction
 - [ ] Status code
 - [ ] Title extraction